vives-devbit/git-course/docs/collaborating/README.md

         git push origin master
         ```
 * Starting from GitHub
-    1. Check "initialize this repository with a README"
+    1. Check "initialize this repository with a `README.md`"
     2. Optionally choose a preconfigured gitignore file
     3. Optionally choose an open source license
     4. Clone the repository to desktop

 ### Cloning repositories

 Downloading a repository from a remote with git is called **cloning**.

 In order to clone a repository from GitHub navigate to the project page and click **clone or download**.

 ![Clone with SSH](./assets/clone.png)

-Then copy the URL, for example *git@github.com:vives-devbit/git-course.git*
+Then copy the URL, for example `git@github.com:vives-devbit/git-course.git`

 Finally, clone the repository: